Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 Next steps: Master Tafkheem & TarqeeqLearn Qalqalah rulesUnderstand temporary characteristics

-We already studied Ṣifāt al-Ḥurūf (the characteristics of Arabic letters) generally, and then took a brief look at their two types:
+We've already studied Ṣifāt al-Ḥurūf (the characteristics of Arabic letters) generally, and learned about their two types:

-Now, as planned, we're diving deeply into Ṣifāt Lāzimah — the permanent traits that belong to each letter, no matter what word or position it's in.
+Now we're diving deeply into Ṣifāt Lāzimah — the permanent traits that belong to each letter, no matter what word or position it's in.
+Mastering these is essential because they form the foundation of correct Quranic recitation.

 What are Ṣifāt Lāzimah?